micahjsmith/website/content/blog/iced-tbills.md

 Category: buildings
 Tags: buildings, ice, cubes, ice cubes
 Slug: iced-tbills

-Summary: Goldman literally has a vault full of ice cubes
+Goldman literally has a vault full of ice cubes.

 I wasn't sure if I had imagined this fun fact or not, but sure enough, Goldman's FiDi headquarters is literally air conditioned in hot weather by the melting of massive ice